hmrc/help-frontend/README.md

 =============

-A frontend service which provides common help pages for services on tax.service.gov.uk, including cookie details, terms & conditions and privacy policy.
+A frontend service which provides common help pages for services on tax.service.gov.uk, including cookie details and terms & conditions.

 ## Adding details of new cookies
 To comply with GDPR and related regulations, we are required to document all cookies which